KlonCodes/VSLeaf/README.md

 ## Basic Setup

-- Make sure you have Latex Installed
+- Make sure you have LaTeX Installed
-  - I like MiKTeX (you'll need perl) but MacTeX, TeX live, TinyTeX, etc. should work
+  - I prefer MiKTeX / MacTeX (you'll need perl) but others should work
-- Then, open this repo in VSCode.
+- Open this repo in VSCode.
 - It should prompt you to install all extensions needed.
   - If not, they're in `extensions.json`
   - The `settings.json` file has some parameters to check out.